christopher5106/christopher5106.github.io/_posts/2015-05-28-parse-wikipedia-statistics-and-pages-with-Spark.markdown

 {% endhighlight %}

-#Index Wikipedia pages with Elasticsearch to search them geographically
+#Index Wikipedia pages with Elasticsearch to search the points of interests by category around a position

 Let's launch an ElasticSearch Cluster with AWS Opsworks creating a [very small Chef repository](https://github.com/christopher5106/hackathon-carconnectivity) and a layer with `awscli` `apt` `ark` `elasticsearch` `java` `scala` `sbt-extras` as recipes.